Marlboro Challenge: 1989

 The race turned into a battle of fuel mileage calculations.
 Al Unser Jr. stretched his fuel to the finish, and captured the Marlboro Challenge in its first running at Laguna Seca.
 Unser ran out of fuel pulling into victory lane, after holding off second place Danny Sullivan by 4 seconds at the finish line.
 Sullivan grabbed second when Emerson Fittipaldi ran out of fuel on the final lap.
 Bobby Rahal came home third, throwing an aggressive block on Teo Fabi down the homestretch.

 1990

 The race moved to Nazareth, the first time being held on an oval.
-Rick Mears who started 3rd, but dropped to 4th position after the start, worked his way to the front of the field on lap 66.
-After a pit stop on lap 72 (of 100), Mears made the handling adjustments he needed to later pull out to a 9-second lead.
+Rick Mears started 3rd, but slipped to 4th position after the start.
+He worked his way to the front of the field by lap 66 (of 100).
+After a pit stop on lap 72, Mears made the handling adjustments he needed to pull out to a 9-second lead.
 However, over the final handful of laps, Mears was stuck behind the lapped car of Mario Andretti, which slowed his pace.
-Second place Emerson Fittipaldi closed the gap, be he himself had trouble getting around Arie Luyendyk.
+Second place Emerson Fittipaldi closed the gap; but Fittipaldi had trouble himself getting around Arie Luyendyk.
 Mears finally cleared the traffic, and held on for a 4.2 second victory over Fittipaldi.